Chen Wen-chen: Detainment and death

 After his mother visited him in 1981 and assuaged his concerns about safely traveling to Taiwan, Chen returned to Taiwan for the first time since he had left in 1975, arriving on 20 May 1981 with his wife and son.
 He applied for the exit permit required to return to the US upon arrival, but it had not been granted by the time he was scheduled to depart on 1 July 1981.
 Typically, exit permits are granted within 48 hours.

 Instead, Chen was questioned by Garrison Command for two hours about his United States activities on 30 June 1981, with one question about a personal visit revealing that he had been spied upon.
 After the first interview, Chen was told he should receive the exit permit the next day.
 Chen's wife, Chen Su-jen (陳素貞 (Chén Sùzhēn)), received a phone call late in the afternoon of 1 July 1981 asking that Chen remain at home early the next morning to await another phone call from the Entrance and Exit Bureau.
 On the morning of 2 July 1981, officials from Garrison Command showed up at their door and Chen was taken for interrogation, which lasted more than 12 hours.
 Garrison Command state he was released to return to his brother's apartment, but his body was discovered on the campus of NTU the next morning.
 A family friend, Teng Wei-hsiang, has claimed that Chen visited him on the evening of 2 July 1981 after the second interview, where Chen reportedly said he was afraid of being imprisoned, but Teng was unable to remember critical details later.
 Reportedly, there was some money tucked into his shoe, which is said to be a trick to keep murdered souls moving to the underworld.

+Chen's case was among many instances of KMT surveillance in the United States which was acted on by the Taiwan Garrison Command when the subject of the investigation returned to Taiwan.